 Consumer organisations play an important role as representatives of consumers and as an independent source of information, advice and help (e.g.: in case of complaints) to consumers.
 They contribute to making consumers are aware of their rights and enabling them to take advantage of these rights in practice.
-They also play a powerful role through their work on comparative testing of products and act as 'watchdogs' on the market.
+They also play a powerful role through their work on comparative testing of products and act as 'watchdogs' on the market. .
 Consumer organisations in Europe are very different in terms of size, background and capacity, depending on different traditions in the Member States.
 Evidence should show which consumer organisations play this role best and what are their success factors.

+How well do you think consumers' interests are protected in relation to the following services?
 As a measure of capacity of consumer organisations, data on public funding of consumer organisations have been collected.
 However, a more complete picture of the resources of consumer organisations is needed.
 Data are needed for all Member States and for a longer time span.
 Are these funds project financing or structural financing?
 How important are public funds in the overall budgets of consumer organisations?